Interpretable ML for High-Frequency Execution: A fill probability model for tactical order placement

-The fill probability estimation is formulated as a binary classification problem with a suitable loss weighting procedure that will be described later.
-For a data set with matrix representation $\mathbf{Z}:=(z_{ij})_{(i,j)\in\{1,\dots,N\}\times\{1,\dots,d\}}$ of $N$ observations (rows) and $d$ features (columns), we denote by $\mathbf{y}:=(y_i)_{i\in\{1,\dots,N\}}$ the vector of labels, where $y_i=0$ indicates that the $i$-th order was not executed under time horizon $T$ and $y_i=1$ indicates this order was filled.
+We formulate the fill probability estimation problem as a binary classification problem with a suitable loss weighting procedure to account for censored data.
+For a data set with matrix representation $\mathbf{Z}:=(z_{ij})_{1\leq i \leq N, 1\leq j\leq d}$ of $N$ observations (rows) and $d$ features (columns), we denote by $\mathbf{y}:=(y_i)_{1\leq i\leq N}$ the vector of labels, where $y_i=0$ indicates that the $i$th order was not executed under time horizon $T$ and $y_i=1$ indicates this order was filled.
 Since the time horizon of interest is small, we discarded limit orders that were posted too far in the book in order to remove noisy observations.
-The market depth threshold was fixed at 20 basis points of the mid price for the digital asset data base and 5 price limits for the equity one.\\
+The market depth threshold was fixed at 20 basis points of the mid price for the digital asset data base and 5 price limits for the equity one.

-It was shown in Section \ref{L3 non parametric method} that the fill probability function presents smooth non-linear dependencies with continuous features which makes the problem well-adapted to the training of neural networks with a sigmoid activation function.
+In Section \ref{sec:non_parametric_analysis}, we have shown that the fill probability function presents smooth non-linear dependencies with respect to three new microstructure features, which makes the problem suitable for the training of neural networks.
+For this task, we use a feed-forward neural network with a sigmoid activation function for the output layer.
 We tested several architectures that all provided very similar results.
-For the results displayed in this paper, we used 3 layers of 32 neurons with ReLU activation functions and a sigmoid activation function for the output layer.\\
+For the results displayed in this work, we used 3 layers of 32 neurons with ReLU activation functions, and applied a 25\% dropout for each layer in order to improve generalization.
+We add other interpretable variables to the set of features introduced in Section \ref{sec:non_parametric_analysis}: